-Everyone’s always looking to save money on their utility bills, but you should know there’s a way to do it when you aren’t even home.
+Everyone’s always looking to save money on their utility bills, but it turns out there’s a way to keep costs down, even when you're out of the house.

 While at Home

-Whenever you're at home, you want to enjoy a comfortable temperature.
-For the most part, you probably have your thermostat lower in the summer while you are in the house to make the most of the cool air.
+Whenever you're at home, you want comfortable temperatures.
+For the most part, you probably have your thermostat lower in the summer if you're indoors to make the most of the cool air.

-But the most energy-efficient temperatures for the summer is in fact anywhere between 78 and 80 degrees Fahrenheit.
-With this adjustment, you can stay cool while keeping your energy bill more manageable.
+But the ideal temperature for when you're in your home during the summer is in fact anywhere between 78 and 80 degrees Fahrenheit.
+By adjusting things a few degrees, you can stay cool while keeping your energy bill more manageable.

 While Away

-When it comes to setting the temperature for when you are out of the house in summer, it's extremely common to move the thermostat higher than you would if you were in the house.
+When setting the temperature for when you are out of the house in summer, it's extremely common to move the thermostat higher for while they're gone.

-If your home is in a shady spot in a cooler climate, you can set the thermostat to temperatures as high as 88 degrees while no one is home before you adjust it back to the sweet spot of 78-80 degrees when you or a family member return.
-This way, your air conditioning won't have to work constantly to keep an empty house cool.
+Depending on the local climate or your home's location, you can set the temperature as high as 88 degrees while no one is home before lowering it back to the sweet spot of 78-80 degrees when you or a family member return.
+This way, your air conditioning system isn't working around the clock to cool an empty house.

 While Sleeping

-For a full night's rest during summer weather, you want a nice cool temperature.
+When it comes to sleeping in the summer, you want your thermostat set at a comfortable temperature.
 You should try and keep things between 68-72 degrees Fahrenheit.
-This will keep you from getting too hot or too cold at some point overnight.
+There's less risk of getting too hot or too cold when you are trying to get some rest.

 Additional Ways to Reduce Energy Use:

-• Put in a smart thermostat: Trying a smart thermostat in the summer is an excellent way to reduce energy costs by automatically adjusting to your lifestyle and home environment.
-It'll take care of making changes while you are home or sleeping, while allowing it to get warmer when the house is empty.
-With models like the Lennox iComfort, you have the ability to remotely access and change the temperature through your smartphone, tablet or laptop.
-Requesting smart thermostat installation in your [siteinfo field="msa"] home can be the simplest strategy for maintaining comfortable, yet energy-efficient temperatures whether you're at home or across the country.
+- Put in a smart thermostat: Using a smart thermostat in the summer can lower energy costs by automatically adjusting to your lifestyle and home environment.
+They can lower the temperature while you are home or sleeping, before allowing it to warm up when the house is empty.
+With models like the Lennox iComfort, you can adjust the temperature remotely through your smartphone, tablet or laptop.
+Requesting smart thermostat installation in your Kearney home is an effortless way to set the correct temperature no matter where you are.

-• Stay on top of routine AC maintenance: Investing in or ignoring regular air conditioning maintenance in [targetlocation] can have a big impact on your monthly energy use.
-With regular cleaning of the coils, checking for damage and clearing air vents of dust and debris, you may notice your HVAC system run more efficiently.
-Higher energy efficiency will also reduce strain on key parts and lowers operational costs, resulting in lower energy usage and subsequently, smaller bills.
+- Schedule annual AC maintenance: Investing in or ignoring regular air conditioning maintenance in Kearney can have a big impact on your monthly energy use.
+By regularly cleaning the coils, checking for damage and keeping vents clear of dust and debris, you may notice your HVAC system perform better during day-to-day use..
+Higher energy efficiency will also reduce strain on the unit and lowers operational costs, lowering total energy use and eventually the total monthly bill.

-• Clean or replace the air filter on a regular basis: Regularly changing the air filters in your HVAC system saves money by keeping airflow as smooth and consistent as possible.
-When filters become clogged, an AC unit has to work harder, and this greater strain could shorten the system’s life span and cause breakdowns.
+- Clean or replace the air filter on a regular basis: Regularly changing the air filters in your HVAC system saves money by improving airflow.
+When filters are old and less effective, an AC unit has to work harder, and the added strain may impact the system’s life span and lead to breakdowns.

-• Confirm your attic is sufficiently insulated: Insulation is a crucial component for any energy-efficient home, securing the hot air outside and the cool air inside during the summer.
+- Verify your attic has enough insulation: Insulation is a vital part of maintaining an energy-efficient home, keeping the hot air outside and the cool air inside through summer.
 The North American Insulation Manufacturers Association (NAIMA) recommends that homes in the southern United States should have at least 13-14 inches of insulation, while colder climates do better with 16-18 inches.

-• Inspect your ductwork: Damage to the ventilation is capable of increasing your energy bills much more than 20 percent, plus it can affect equipment such as your water heater, clothes dryer and other appliances to get into the atmosphere of your home.
-Finding any leaks fast and sealing them can fix both of those problems.
+- Inspect your ductwork: A leak in the air ducts could increase your energy bills much more than 20 percent, plus it can affect equipment such as your water heater, clothes dryer and other appliances throughout your home.
+Checking your ductwork for leaks and sealing them can help with both these issues.

-• Seal all other leaky spots in your home: Finding and sealing any remaining leaks in your home with caulk, foam sealant or weather-stripping can help keep it cooler on hot summer days.
-Don't forget to check for any gaps around windows, doors and even outdoor fixtures.
-Taking the time to seal up any leaks now can help you save a lot in the long term.
+- Seal all other leaky spots in your home: Sealing up other leaks in your home with caulk, foam sealant or weather-stripping keeps temperatures a little cooler on hot summer days.
+It’s also important to check for any gaps around windows, doors and even outdoor fixtures.
+Making time to seal leaks now can help you save a lot in the long run.